Labor Shortages and Workplace Injuries

 Most Common Work Injuries (Pre-pandemic and Pandemic)

 Understanding the nature and frequency of common injuries may help to prevent them.
-So, Concentra Clinical Analytics and Quality Department has compiled injury volume and mixed data based on work injuries that our clinicians have treated before and during the pandemic.
+So, Concentra’s Clinical Analytics and Quality department has compiled injury volume and mixed data based on work injuries that our clinicians have treated before and during the pandemic.
 To add some context, our centers treat one out of every five reported occupational injuries in the United States.
 So, our database is quite large.

-Interesting or maybe incredibly there's no diagnostic group experiencing more than a 0.7 percent change in distribution during the pandemic.
+Interestingly – or maybe incredibly – there's no diagnostic group experiencing more than a 0.7 percent change in distribution during the pandemic.
 So, injury types have remained by and large the same.
-On the other hand, the pandemic impacted industries in industries—singular industries—in considerably different ways.
+On the other hand, the pandemic impacted injuries in singular industries in considerably different ways.

 Concentra Injury Volume Data by Industry

-If you look at the hotel industry about midway down that table there, you'll see that there was a 59 percent drop in new injury volume in 2020.
-That's only a moderate recovery in 2021.
-This is perhaps not surprising with staff reductions, and some hotel services may rebound very slowly or not at all.
+If you look at the hotel industry about midway down that table there, you'll see that there was a 59 percent drop in new injury volume in 2020, with only a moderate recovery in 2021.
+This is perhaps not surprising with staff reductions, as some hotel services may rebound very slowly or not at all.
 For instance, room service and daily maid services have been discontinued or curtailed.
-Some restaurants and hotels have closed entirely.
+Some restaurants in hotels have closed entirely.
 Bar service at night has been discontinued in many hotels.

-On the other hand, if you look at the top industry—the airline industry at the top—you’ll see that in 2020, compared to 2019, the percent variance was -52.1 percent.
+On the other hand, if you look at the top industry there (the airline industry at the top) you’ll see that in 2020, compared to 2019, the percent variance was -52.1 percent.
 That rebounded pretty considerably in 2021.
-And if you look at 2021 versus 2020—quite a remarkable improvement, to 2000, to 70.5 percent rather.
+And if you look at 2021 versus 2020, there was quite a remarkable improvement to 70.5 percent.

 So, each industry has had a different experience.
-The only ones that really had a positive experience were the delivery industries and the retail industries, and also to a certain extent, the warehousing industry.
+The only ones that really had a positive experience were the delivery industries, the retail industries, and also – to a certain extent – the warehousing industry.

 National Injury Volume Data

-So, moving onto the next slide…from a more national perspective, Bureau of Labor Statistics and the NCCI have issued some data as recently as last month.
-According to BLS data that was released for nonfatal private industry employers, injury and illness cases decreased by 5.7 percent.
-And that was due mostly to a decline in the injury rate from 2.6 to 2.2 per hundred FTE workers.
+From a more national perspective, the Bureau of Labor Statistics and the NCCI have issued some data as recently as last month.
+According to BLS data that was released for nonfatal private industry employers, injury and illness cases decreased by 5.7 percent, and that was due mostly to a decline in the injury rate – from 2.6 to 2.2 per hundred FTE workers.
 That's a pretty big drop for one year.
-However, at the same time, occupational illnesses quadrupled, largely due to an incredible 4000 percent increase in respiratory cases.
-The culprit, of course, being coronavirus infections.
+However, at the same time, occupational illnesses quadrupled, largely due to an incredible 4000 percent increase in respiratory cases – the culprit, of course, being coronavirus infections.

-Some interesting stats nursing assistants had the highest number of days away from work cases; that makes sense, given the nature of the patient population that they were handling.
-Heavy and tractor-trailer truck drivers had a 9.4 percent decrease in the cases—probably, largely because of a decrease in transportation.
-And there was also a decrease in their rate, but they had an increase in days away from work from 19 to 23 days.
-So, four days, again—pretty significant.
+- Heavy- and tractor-trailer truck drivers had a 9.4 percent decrease in the cases, probably largely because of a decrease in transportation, and there was also a decrease in their rate.
+But they had an increase in days away from work (from 19 to 23 days).
+So, four days again – pretty significant.

 Pandemic-induced Workers’ Compensation Claims

-Not unexpectedly, 75 percent of Covid-19 cases are lost-time claims.
-So, in all of the reported cases with lost time, one in three was categorized as quote, “other diseases due to viruses not elsewhere classified (including reported COVID pandemic-related illnesses).”
+Not unexpectedly, 75 percent of COVID-19 cases are lost-time claims.
+So, of the reported cases with lost time, one in three was categorized as, “other diseases due to viruses not elsewhere classified (including reported COVID pandemic-related illnesses).”
 In other words, coronavirus.
-Company leaders need to investigate workplace exposures to Covid- 19 in the same manner that they would any other type of claim that might be eligible for workers' compensation.
-Both payers and TPAs have generally been at the forefront of establishing criteria and eligibility to qualify for compensation in the face of an exposure.
-So, if you have any possible work comp, Covid-type claims, lean on those resources—perhaps the local health department for guidance.
+Company leaders need to investigate workplace exposures to COVID-19 in the same manner that they would any other type of claim that might be eligible for workers' compensation.
+Both payors and TPAs have generally been at the forefront of establishing criteria and eligibility to qualify for compensation in the face of an exposure.
+So, if you have any possible work comp, COVID-type claims, lean on those resources and perhaps the local health department for guidance.
 And remember that these claims, once validated, are recordable as an occupational illness.

 The Burden of Leadership

-So, as employers continue to pick up activity at the workplace, we shouldn't overlook the increased demands placed on those company managers and leaders who are tasked with overcoming production losses, meeting ongoing demands, managing expectations in the face of employee attrition, fear, mistrust, loss of morale.
-These same leaders are often working under the same constraints as their employees; they’re overworked, and they're frustrated.
+So, as employers continue to pick up activity at the workplace, we shouldn't overlook the increased demands placed on those company managers and leaders who are tasked with overcoming production losses, meeting ongoing demands, and managing expectations in the face of employee attrition, fear, mistrust, and loss of morale.
+These same leaders are often working under the same constraints as their employees – they’re overworked, and they're frustrated.